Visas and Work Permits 8 min

 What are the visa requirements for digital nomads in Nigeria?

 Nigeria does not have a specific visa just for digital nomads.
-In general, the best visa for a digital nomad work will depend upon how long he or she is going to stay in Nigeria, and the position being held.
+In general, the best visa for a digital nomad work will depend upon how long they're going to work in Nigeria.

-If a digital nomad is working remotely for a non-Nigerian company while staying in Nigeria for a shorter period, he or she would probably need a basic tourist/visitor visa.
+If a digital nomad is working remotely for a non-Nigerian company while staying in Nigeria for a shorter period, they would probably need a basic tourist/visitor visa.
 However, if your company has an owned entity in Nigeria, you may need to sponsor the worker for a Nigeria work permit or subject-to-regularisation visa.

 How Remote makes compliance in Nigeria so much easier